overture-stack/website/markdown/documentation/song/installation/configuration/id.md

 ```

 ## External ID Configuration Example
-An example of a fully configure id is provided here.
+An example of a fully configured ID management is provided here.
 To update your configuration,

 **<------------UPDATE NEEDED START---------------->**